alixvox/N9N6-chatbot_backend/README.md

    - Webhook verifies secret and extracts session info/message
 2. **Session Management**
    - Create/retrieve session based on userId with timestamp-based ID
-   - Sessions expire after 3 hours of inactivity
+   - Sessions expire after 30 minutes of inactivity
+   - After expiry, new session is created for user when they next interact
-   - Limited to 20 assistant messages per session
+   - Limited to 20 total user messages in a session
-   - Provides warning messages at 18th, 19th, and 20th messages
+   - Provides warning messages at user's 18th, 19th, and 20th messages
-   - After 20 messages or 3-hour expiry, creates new session for user3. **OpenAI Processing**
+   - After 20 messages, must wait 3 hours before sending new messages
+   - During 3-hour cooldown, returns error 429 to WatsonX**OpenAI Processing**
    - Send message to OpenAI Assistant
    - Handle any function calls through function manager
    - Parse and validate assistant response